ibm-messaging/mq-container/docs/building.md

 ```

 ## Building a developer image
-Run `make build-devserver-ubuntu` or `make build-devserver-rhel`, which will download the latest version of MQ Advanced for Developers from IBM developerWorks.
+Run `make build-devserver`, which will download the latest version of MQ Advanced for Developers from IBM developerWorks.
 This is currently only available on the `x86_64` architecture.
+On a Red Hat Enterprise Linux host, this command will build a container image using Red Hat Enterprise Linux as the base.
+On all other hosts, the base image will be Ubuntu.

 You can use the environment variable `MQ_ARCHIVE_DEV` to specify an alternative local file to install from (which must be in the `downloads` directory).